uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 So, as you evaluate interfaces, bear in mind that even very small delays can make a system hard to use.

-The following video is of an experiment that was done with virtual reality goggles to simulate Internet lag in real life situations.
+The following video is of an experiment that was done with virtual reality goggles to simulate internet lag in real life situations.
 It has English captions, but the most interesting part is what is happening in the action.

 {video url="https://www.youtube.com/watch?v=_fNp37zFn9Q"}